open-resources/physics_bank/content/public/022.Light/Topic Outcome/Diffraction/part4/diffraction4.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Diffraction
+        title: Diffraction
-    params_vars_units: $\mu$m
+        units: $\mu$m
+      part3:
+        ans1:
-    params_part3_ans1_value: Yes, because the wider patterm should come from the larger slit width.
+          value: Yes, because the wider patterm should come from the larger slit width.
-    params_part3_ans1_feedback: Wider diffraction patterns do not result from wider slits.
+          feedback: Wider diffraction patterns do not result from wider slits.
+        ans2:
-    params_part3_ans2_value: Yes, because the less wide pattern should come from the larger slit width.
+          value: Yes, because the less wide pattern should come from the larger slit width.
-    params_part3_ans2_feedback: Yes, smaller slits cause diffraction patterns to spread out more.
+          feedback: Yes, smaller slits cause diffraction patterns to spread out more.
+        ans3:
-    params_part3_ans3_value: No, because the wider pattern should come from the larger slit width.
+          value: No, because the wider pattern should come from the larger slit width.
-    params_part3_ans3_feedback: Wider diffraction patterns do not result from wider slits.
+          feedback: Wider diffraction patterns do not result from wider slits.
+        ans4:
-    params_part3_ans4_value: No, because the less wide pattern should come from the larger slit width.
+          value: No, because the less wide pattern should come from the larger slit width.
-    params_part3_ans4_feedback: Although smaller slits cause diffraction patterns to spread out more, this should be reflected in your calculated slit widths.
+          feedback: Although smaller slits cause diffraction patterns to spread out more, this should be reflected in your calculated slit widths.
+        ans5:
-    params_part3_ans5_value: There is no relation between slit width and width of the pattern.
+          value: There is no relation between slit width and width of the pattern.
-    params_part3_ans5_feedback: Slit width and diffraction pattern width are related, please read the helpful information before selecting again.
+          feedback: Slit width and diffraction pattern width are related, please read the helpful information before selecting again.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 Photographs of the diffraction of a red laser of wavelength $\lambda = 650$ nm are shown in figures (i) and (ii).
 A line of length $7$ cm indicates the length scale on the screen.

 <img src="gratings.png" height = 500px>